JosephTLyons/andromeda/README.md

 of a license.

 ## Pitfalls to be Aware of

-Andromeda does not care if you choose settings that result in a very low pool of license combinations.
+Andromeda does not care if you choose settings that result in a very low pool of license combinations for it to pick from.
 You should be aware of this.
-If you run the application with the following options:
+Consider the following example:

 ```text
 File Options